nicolaspearson/backend-engineer-interview/README.md

 ### Time Allotment

-We respect your time and don't want you spending more than 8 hours on the challenge (The challenge is scoped for a ~2hr time-frame.
+We respect your time and don't want you spending more than 8 hours on the challenge (The challenge is scoped for a ~3hr time-frame).
 We just want to get a sense of your thought process and development patterns.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.